top5 to see

 barbecue: franklin barbecue

-other good options: It used to be you had to drive at least 40 minutes out of town to get good cue, but Franklin has opened up a floodgate of good smoking in town.
-Coopers downtown is our fave (and their spicy mac-n-cheese is unbelievable) but there’s also La Barbecue (one of Texas Monthly’s top 50 BBQ joints), Micklethwaite Craft Meats (one of Texas Monthly’s top 50 BBQ joints), Stiles Switch (one of Texas Monthly’s top 50 BBQ joints), Terry Black’s BBQ (one of Texas Monthly’s top 50 BBQ joints), and Valentina’s Tex Mex BBQ (yet another of Texas Monthly’s top 50 BBQ joints [and you can get a two-fer here: a brisket taco!]).
+other good options: It used to be you had to drive at least 40 minutes out of town to get good cue, but Aaron Franklin has opened up a floodgate of good smoking in town.
+Coopers downtown is one of our faves (and their spicy mac-n-cheese is unbelievable) but there’s also La Barbecue (one of Texas Monthly’s top 50 BBQ joints), Micklethwaite Craft Meats (one of Texas Monthly’s top 50 BBQ joints), Stiles Switch (one of Texas Monthly’s top 50 BBQ joints), Terry Black’s BBQ (one of Texas Monthly’s top 50 BBQ joints), and Valentina’s Tex Mex BBQ (yet another of Texas Monthly’s top 50 BBQ joints [and you can get a two-fer here: a brisket taco!]).
 If you’re looking for a Hill Country drive, you can head out to Driftwood to partake of the Salt Lick.
 And for the love of Hey-Zeus, if I catch you at a County Line, I’m kickin’ yer ass!

 texmex: (the original) chuy’s